 - Go to the record tab “UOM Conversion” at the bottom of the page and click .
-A new window opens up.
+An overlay window opens up.

-- The field UOM determines the source UOM and must be identical with the product’s stock UOM, e.g. here “kilograms”.
+- The field UOM determines the source UOM and must be identical to the product’s stock UOM, e.g., here “kilograms”.

 - The field UOM to determines the target UOM to convert into, e.g., here “each”.

 - The field Multiply Rate determines the value by which to multiply the amount in the source UOM to obtain the corresponding amount in the target UOM.

 1 kg × 4 = 4 pieces.

 - The field Divide Rate determines the value by which to divide the amount in the source UOM to obtain the corresponding amount in the target UOM.

 Note: Upon entering one of the values, the other will be calculated automatically.

-- Click “Done” to close the window and add the conversion to the list.
+- Click “Done” to close the overlay window and add the conversion to the list.

 Note: Repeat steps 2 to 8 to add further conversions.